 “Rather than worry too much about having too few data scientists, we should worry about whether our senior managers are numerate enough and whether we have enough critical thinking skills across the whole workforce.” – Clive Holtham, Professor of Information Management, Cass Business School (Source: Financial Times).

 So, don’t follow the data science (or big data) hype blindly.

-There are few subtle differences between business analytics and data analytics, but both areas are very much the same nowadays and get used interchangeably.
+There are a few subtle differences between business analytics and data analytics, but both areas are very much the same nowadays and get used interchangeably.
 Read more about Data Analytics vs Business Analytics.

 Don’t Get into Big Data and Analytics Blindly just because it’s Trending

 Similar to the growing number of MS Business Analytics programs, the number of applications is also going high.
 Like MBA, MS Business Analytics abroad is also NOT for Everyone.
-The elite and top universities are obviously going to entertain elite and cream elite talent pool of applicants.
+The elite and top universities are obviously going to entertain the elite and cream elite talent pool of applicants.

 Don’t make this common mistake of the following craze blindly: